Robert Stone (novelist): Life

-In the early 1960s, he briefly attended New York University; worked as a copy boy at the New York Daily News; married and moved to New Orleans; and held the Stegner Fellowship (1962-1963) at the Stanford University Creative Writing Center, where he began writing a novel.
+In the early 1960s, he briefly attended New York University; worked as a copy boy at the New York Daily News; married and moved to New Orleans; and held the Stegner Fellowship (1962–1963) at the Stanford University Creative Writing Center, where he began writing a novel.
 Although he associated with the influential post-Beat Generation writer Ken Kesey and other Merry Pranksters, he was not a passenger on the famous 1964 bus trip to New York, contrary to some media reports.
 Living in New York at the time, he met the bus on its arrival and accompanied Kesey to an "after-bus party" whose attendees included a dyspeptic Jack Kerouac.

 Although he never completed an academic degree, Stone taught in the creative writing programs at various university programs around the United States.
 He held a lectureship at the Johns Hopkins University Writing Seminars during the 1993–1994 academic year before moving to Yale University.
-He taught creative writing for the academic year 2006–2007 at Beloit College.
+He taught creative writing for the 2006–2007 academic year at Beloit College.
 For the 2010–2011 academic year, Stone held an endowed chair in the English department at Texas State University.
 He was also active in many of the writing seminars in and around Key West, Florida where he resided during the winter months.
-Stone was appointed an honorary director of the Key West Literary Seminar serving in that capacity during the final decade of his life.
+Stone was appointed an honorary director of the Key West Literary Seminar, serving in that capacity during the final decade of his life.

 Stone was a heavy smoker, but quit in his 40s.
 However, at age 72, just after the publication of his second short-story collection Fun With Problems, Stone admitted that he suffered from severe emphysema: "It's my punishment for chain-smoking," he says.
 He recalled his reaction to being told of the harm smoking was now causing him in old age: "I'm not going to know I'm alive!".